LeanerCloud/AutoSpotting/README.md

 --capabilities CAPABILITY_IAM
 ```

-Notes:
+Notes

 * For technical reasons the stack needs to be launched in the
   US-East-1(Virginia) region, so make sure it's not created in another region.
 * The AutoScaling groups it runs against can be in any region, since all regions
-  are processed at runtime.
+  are processed at runtime, unless configured otherwise.

 #### Installation options ####